 Static Tests Screen 1.
 Oil injector test button

 IMPORTANT: This test is operating the pump with 12 V battery power on the system voltage (55 V) circuit.
-The oil injection pump will not activate on 12 V.
+The oil injection pump will not pump oil when operating on 12 V.